-On 23 March 2021, the UK is marking one year since the first coronavirus lockdown announcement.
+On 23 March 2021, the UK marked one year since the first coronavirus lockdown announcement.
 To this day, the coronavirus situation is constantly changing around the globe, so many individuals and businesses impacted by COVID-19 are looking to insurance to help them through this difficult period.

 What do you need to know about COVID-19 and insurance?